geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 But there is no mess.

 ##### **Geohot** [[00:19:56](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1196)]
-Yeah, but even though there's no mess, anything...
+Yeah, but even though there's no mess, anything..
 It would not surprise me if that's the problem.
 Like, some old context is getting restored from something that's no longer in the instructions.
-And...
-The PC is going to some weird...
+And..
+The PC is going to some weird..
 I think it's a good address.

 ##### **Nimlgen** [[00:20:15](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1215)]
 Yeah.
-Yeah, I can...
+Yeah, I can..
 I can try to disable that.

 ##### **Geohot** [[00:20:20](https://www.youtube.com/watch?v=sc6cckdAXy8&t=1220)]
 But I think it would be better maybe just to go with the AM driver and then we just know exactly what's in there and what's not.